Katania91/Katania91/README.md

 We work on websites, digital products, branding, SEO and custom solutions for businesses that need something better than the classic:

-> logo left, menu right, stock photo of two people pretending to enjoy a meeting
+**logo left · menu right · stock photo of two people pretending to enjoy a meeting**

 ---